College of Arts and Sciences Distinguished Professor

 Professor Otter has received numerous awards and honours.
 Diet for a Large Planet was awarded the 2021 Jerry Bentley Prize from the American Historical Association.
-The Victorian Eye received the 2009 Morris D. Forkosch Prize from the American Historical Association and the 2008 Sonia Rudikoff Prize from the Northeast Victorian Studies Association.
+The Victorian Eye was awarded the 2009 Morris D. Forkosch Prize from the American Historical Association and the 2008 Sonia Rudikoff Prize from the Northeast Victorian Studies Association.
 He has received fellowships from the National Endowment for the Humanities and the John Simon Guggenheim Memorial Foundation.
-He received the 2010 Paul W. Brown Award for Distinguished Undergraduate Teaching in the Departments of English and History, and he has been the recipient of several fellowships, including a National Endowment for the Humanities Fellowship.
+He received the 2010 Paul W. Brown Award for Distinguished Undergraduate Teaching in the Departments of English and History and the 2019-20 OSU College of Arts and Sciences Mid-Career Faculty Excellence Award.

 View Professor Otter's discussion about the history of science, technology and environment here.